 Joseph would never return to the Vesey Street office.
 The building was heavily damaged in the attacks, and Joseph now had to commute to an office in Short Hills, New Jersey, a major inconvenience for a single mother.
 That December, AmEx announced that it would lay off 6500 employees.
 It was with some relief that Joseph accepted her severance package.

 A month later, Joseph and her aunt, Gail Richards, a clinical psychologist and entrepreneur who had opened one of the first $10 shops in Harlem, were walking along West 125th Street, tossing around ideas for a business.
-Like many New Yorkers, Joseph and Richards were deeply shaken by the events of September 11, and had begun to think more about their families and, by extension, their community.
+Like many New Yorkers, Joseph and Richards were profoundly shaken by the events of September 11, and had begun to think more about their families and, by extension, their community.
 And their community was changing — dramatically.
 Richards had foreseen what Columbia professors Neil Smith and Richard Schaffer, in their seminal 1986 paper “The Gentrification of Harlem?,” identified as an incipient pattern of black gentrification in the area.
 In the 1990s, Richards bought a Harlem brownstone and started dealing in real estate.
 Now, in 2002, 125th Street, long depressed economically, was home to a new Starbucks and a retail complex called Harlem USA that housed, among others, an Old Navy, a Disney Store, and the nine-screen Magic Johnson Theatres.
 Ambitious plans for hotels, luxury housing, office space, banks, and more box stores like Marshall’s and HMV were in the pipeline.
 The frenzy had begun.

 Observing the commerce on Harlem’s shopping strip, Joseph saw an opportunity not only to capitalize on the multibillion-dollar buying power of the over 200,000-strong Harlem community, but to establish a local bulwark against the tide of national chains that was driving out small businesses and street peddlers.
 As a consultant, Joseph would ask clients, “What’s the problem that you’re going to need us to solve?”
 For Harlem, as Joseph saw it, the problem was a lack of services, especially for families.
 A sports enthusiast, Joseph wanted to come up with a family-friendly activity that was neither gender nor age specific, was affordable, and encouraged social interaction.
 The family that plays together stays together.